-This is the first post in a series of posts where we track Fall Foliage in the greater Philadelphia area for Fall of 2020.
+This is the first of two posts about where you can view Fall colors in the greater Philadelphia area.

 - Valley Forge Park